legacyLD/csv_challenge/README.md

 #CSV Challenge

-Write a program to first assemble a single set of records by parsing data from 3 different file formats and then display these records sorted in 3 different ways.
+Write a program to:
+ - first, assemble a single set of records by parsing data from 3 different file formats;
+ - then display these records in the Terminal, sorted in 3 different ways.

 ###Guidelines